DepartmentFoundation Learning (Inclusive Learning)

 On completion of a full Level 2, you will be awarded either a Level 2 Diploma in Land-based Studies.

 You will undertake 75 – 150 hours of work experience in a setting that’s relevant to your qualification.

-A Level 1 qualification in a relevant subject or Grades 2-3 at GCSE.
+Achieved a Merit in a subject relevant Level 1 qualification or four GCSEs at grade 3.
 We will assess you to direct you to most appropriate level of study.